RAStauffer/behaviourTracker/README.md

 Introduction
 ------------
-I used the ZF2 skeleton application to create a ZF2 MVC layer and new modules for a Behavior Tracking database application.
+I used the ZF2 skeleton application and reworked the album example to create a ZF2 MVC layer and new modules for a Behavior Tracking database application.

 Installation